How much things cost in Iceland

 Iceland is not a budget destination, but our Travel Specialists will work with you to design an authentic experience that suits your budget as well as your timescale and interests.
 With over 35 years’ experience creating holidays to Iceland, we’ll use our first-hand knowledge, longstanding local partnerships and bulk buying power to negotiate special prices for many aspects of your holiday – without compromising our high standards of quality.
-You can also save money by travelling outside summer – May and September are beautiful months in Iceland, while our free iDiscover digital travel guide for self-drive clients is full of ideas for things to do and places to visit that don’t cost a thing.
+You can also save money by travelling outside summer – May and September are beautiful months in Iceland, while our free iDiscover digital travel guide for clients is full of ideas for things to do and places to visit that don’t cost a thing.
 Don’t forget that many of Iceland’s biggest attractions – from mighty waterfalls to mesmerising seascapes – are completely free!

 How much things cost in Iceland at a glance